 This largely full text collection contains peer reviewed journals, books, conference proceedings, and research papers and reports, with indexing from 1940 to the present, and full text form 1998.
 Topics covered include agriculture, arts, Asian studies, business, cultural studies, education, history, indigenous studies, law, media, political science, reference, social sciences, science and technology with an Australasian focus.

-JSTORJSTOR is a comprehensive library of important scholarly literature, built by over 1,700 worldwide participants, including major Australian universities.
+JSTOR is a comprehensive library of important scholarly literature, including major Australian universities.
 It includes thousands of academic journals, books, and primary sources from a wide range of academic publishers and university presses.
 Titles span across disciplines, including core areas such as business & economics, social sciences, education, history, language & literature and science.
-Current journals are linked and cross-searchable with archival journals and ebooks.

 Scopus is an abstracting and indexing citation database of peer-reviewed scientific, technical, medical and social sciences literature.
 It includes journal and monograph titles from international publishers, Open Access journals, conference proceedings, trade publications, patent records and quality web sources, and provides seamless links to full text sources where the library holds a subscription.
 It also features smart tools to track, analyse and visualize research.

 Portal to Taylor & Francis Group content, which provides access to thousands of e-books and journals in science, technology, engineering, medicine, humanities and social science from well known publishers such as Routledge, CRC Press, Chapman and Hall, Ashgate, Psychology Press, Longman and Heinemann.
 Searches can be filtered to Library subscribed content only.
 The site also hosts a growing collection of Open Access content.